WD-Leong/Red-Dragon-AI-Course-Advanced-NLP-Assignment/README.md

-# Red-Dragon-AI-Course-Advanced-NLP-Assignment

-## Movie Dialogue Chatbot
-We now move on to the 2nd assignment, which is an NLP project of our choice.
-This assignment trains a movie dialogue chatbot using a [Transformer](https://arxiv.org/abs/1706.03762) network.
-The pre-processing of the data follow this [script](https://github.com/suriyadeepan/datasets/blob/master/seq2seq/cornell_movie_corpus/scripts/prepare_data.py) closely.
-The data can be obtained [here](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
+# Red Dragon AI Course Advanced NLP Assignment

+This repository contains the assignment as a requirement to complete the Red Dragon AI Course on Advanced NLP.
+There are two components to this assignment - (i) the Toxic Word Challenge, and (ii) a NLP work of our own choice.
+For (ii), a chatbot is trained using the [Transformer](https://arxiv.org/abs/1706.03762) network using the [movie dialogue](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) dataset.
+This repository covers the first assignment.